 Guided and supervised variants

-Real-world projects often have partial domain knowledge — you know one topic should be about “payments” and another about “refunds”, and you want the model to respect that.
+Real-world projects often carry partial domain knowledge: one topic should be about “payments” and another about “refunds”, and the model should respect that.

-• Labeled LDA / SLDA — supervised variants that condition topics on document labels.
-Useful when you have partial labels and want topic discovery within each labeled group.
+• Labeled LDA / SLDA (Supervised LDA): supervised variants that condition topics on document labels.
+Useful with partial labels when topic discovery should stay within each labeled group.

-If you mainly want interpretable themes biased by a seed list, CorEx is frequently the best starting point; if you want a probabilistic LDA-style model with anchors, use Seeded LDA.
+For interpretable themes biased by a seed list, CorEx is frequently the best starting point; for a probabilistic LDA-style model with anchors, Seeded LDA is the more direct choice.

 Advantages and disadvantages